 There is a horse camp on the trail, so the trail can be a little rough in places, plus you need to treat any water before drinking.

 The trail is rocky and rough immediately after the bridge, it then rises steadily over a mostly smooth surface, with the occasional rooted/rocky sections dug up by horses.

 We took a break just after 5:00 pm for Volcano’s dinner and to have some snacks of our own.
 We had covered just over 11 km.

-About 20 minutes after our break, we had a minor stream crossing, Volcano made it into a bit more of an adventure then it should have been, in the end, she needed a little assistance from Emily to get across.
+About 20 minutes after our break, we had a minor stream crossing, Volcano made it into a bit more of an adventure then it should have been, in the end, she needed a little assistance from Micah to get across.

 We passed the horse camp, the trail started to get a little thinner, but the views were opening up.
 We came across some bear tracks in the mud.
 We were very diligent in making lots noise, although Volcano was not impressed.

 We arrived at the junction for Mystic Valley at 6:20 pm, distance 15.9 km, even with our break and me taking photos, we were averaging just over 4 km/hr.